Criminal Justice Department

 This page contains a list of questions frequently asked by students.
 Please review these frequently asked questions.

 Each student is assigned a faculty advisor upon admission to the Criminal Justice program.
 Advisors help students with academic planning and some aspects of career planning on an informal, individualized basis.
 It is the student's responsibility to arrange for conferences with their advisors, and to follow University and Department procedures and policies.
 You can determine who your advisor is by logging onto MyWCU and reviewing your advisor's information.
-A list of academic advisors and their assigned case load is posted on the department bulletin board outside the department office in Ruby Jones 200.

 You should meet with your advisor at least two weeks before scheduling for upcoming semesters and when you have any concerns about your educational career.
 While meeting with an advisor is not required, prior to scheduling, it will help you keep on track and ensure that you take the correct courses at the right time to prepare for Practicum and graduation.
 You may meet your advisor during his or her office hours.
 Some professors require that you make an appointment with them prior to the meeting.
 You should come to advisement prepared by visiting the Criminal Justice Department office and obtaining your program record before you see your advisor.
 Your advisor needs your official record to properly advise you and track your progress through the program.